harsh-ps-2003/rumi/README.md

 This privacy is maintained even during the lookup phase.
 The server facilitates the matching process, but it remains oblivious to the actual values being matched.

+Please note that a simplified form of ZKSM is implemented right now (not a full fledged ZK-SNARK or ZK-STARK).
+It's more of a custom protocol that demonstrates the basic idea of proving set membership with some level of privacy.
+It's important to understand that this current implementation is not cryptographically secure in a real-world setting.

 ## Architecture

 RUMI consists of two main stacks: